open-politics/open-politics-hq/README.md

 3. **Run analysis** using AI to apply your schema at scale
 4. **Explore results** through tables, visualizations, maps, or export the data

+**Supported formats:** PDFs, web articles, text, CSV, RSS feeds
+**Coming soon:** Images, audio, email inbox ingestion

 <img src=".github/assets/images/annotation-schema.png" alt="Example result">

 The schemas are the key innovation.
 They let you formalize your analytical method in natural language, making qualitative approaches reproducible and transparent.
 Other researchers can see exactly how you defined "populist rhetoric" or "security framing" and apply the same lens to their data.

+## Chat & MCP

 https://github.com/user-attachments/assets/978cf874-5476-4d78-85e6-4485678e1dcc

+The **Chat & MCP (Model Context Protocol)** centralizes all platform tools (asset management, schema-based analysis, vector search, content ingestion) into a unified analysis accedd point that lets you work with structured analytical methods through conversational AI.
+This combination allows for various workflows or researching & synthesizing data.
+Editing MCP configs (upcoming on a per user-level) furthermore allows you acces almost arbitray outside data and use it for your analysis.

 ## Links